 Meet Lamwaka Harriet: Before joining KK Uganda, she struggled to make ends meet by knitting sweaters for local schools and businesses.
-She loved the work she was doing, but was unable to provide a consistent and liveable income for herself and her family.
+She loved the work she was doing, but was unable to provide a consistent and livable income for herself and her family.
 Now she has plans to buy a knitting machine of her own to pursue her own business creating and selling clothing.
-She hones her skills creating products like “the Becks” while continuing her education through specialised training sessions and developing via one-on-one mentorship.
+She hones her skills creating products like “the Becks” while continuing her education through specialized training sessions and developing via one-on-one mentorship.
 She is just one example of the capable women in our program.

 Because great products begin with great materials, we start with high-quality yarn that is carefully threaded through a hand-powered knitting machine.
 Each woman is specially trained and approach these machines with a high level of expertise and skill to ensure a quality product.